phenriquerangel/cc_stretch/README.md

 The challanges can be resolve by using Windows, but i will not comment about this, sorry!

-#### Shell

-We will use shell scripts to create profiles and environment vars file

-#### Python
+#### Languages

-Python is so much easy to learn and a powerfull language to administrate operating systems like linux, FreeBSD and Windows.

-#### Ansible## Welcome to cc_stretch

-This repository was created to provide some challenges in the skills necessary for a sysadmin that need programming skills.

-#### Shell
+* Shell

-We will use shell scripts to create profiles and environment vars file
+* * We will use shell scripts to create profiles and environment vars file

-#### Python
+* Python

-Python is so much easy to learn and a powerfull language to administrate operating systems like linux, FreeBSD and Windows.
+* * Python is so much easy to learn and a powerfull language to administrate operating systems like linux, FreeBSD and Windows.

+#### Tools

-#### Ansible
+* Ansible

-We will use ansible to administrate some remote services.
+* * We will use ansible to administrate some remote services.
+* TMUX
+* * TMUX is a tool to create a persist shell session, that do not close when you get out of the terminal.

 ### How the hell this repository will works?